yerdal/TNM095-AchtungBot/README.md

 # TNM095-AchtungBot
-A Ai-bot for the game "Achtung die kurve".
+An Ai-bot for the game "Achtung die kurve".